roedit/aim-nov22/angular-app/step2.md

 # HTML
 Follow the steps below to create the website content.
-    1. Generate new card component
+    1. Generate new angular component named card by running the fallowing angularcli command:

 `ng g c card`{{execute}}

-    2. Update the html structure
+    2. Update the html structure for the newly created component on the file card.component.html to include the fallowing html:
 ```
 <div class="card-container">
     <div class="card" *ngFor="let cat of cats">